Dreaming381/Latios-Framework-Documentation/Core/Choosing the Right Component Types.md

 `IManagedStructComponent` allows aggregating multiple references into a struct with normal ECS struct-like rules for getting and setting the references (although mutating the referenced objects is a different matter).
+This makes them great for `GameObjectEntity` entities.
 In addition, these structs are not boxed and are instead stored in strongly-typed managed storage, drastically reducing GC pressure.
 Access is still slow and managed, so avoid them if you don’t need the Hybrid functionality.

 ## Struct ICollectionComponent – Latios Framework